 - How will the existence and location of various controls facilitate your users?

 With a complete set of wireframes and an established design aesthetic, you should have a clear vision that will enable a smooth development process.
 Being thorough in these early steps will enable greater efficiency in development.
-Disorganized development can be very costly and time consuming.
+Disorganized app development can be very costly and time consuming.

 Develop the App